flowroute/flowroute-numbers-ruby/README.md

 	puts response

 When creating your own Ruby file, add each method after `pnc = FlowrouteNumbers::PurchasablePhoneNumbersController.new()`, but before `puts response`.
 If you do not want to invoke a specific method, comment out that method's lines with `#`.

-Click each link below for more information about each of the Controller's methods.
+The Controller contains the following methods:

 *	[`listAvailableNPAs()`](#listnpa)